yiguang-zhu/yiguang-zhu.github.io/index.md

 <h2 style="margin: 80px 0px 10px;"></h2>

-I am a PhD Candidate in the [Department of Environmental Health and Engineering](https://ehe.jhu.edu/) at Johns Hopkins University, working with [Dr. Paul Locke](https://publichealth.jhu.edu/faculty/430/paul-a-locke), and affiliated with the [JHU Toxicology Policy Program](https://www.jhutoxicologypolicyresearch.org/).
+Yiguang is a PhD Candidate in the [Department of Environmental Health and Engineering](https://ehe.jhu.edu/) at Johns Hopkins University, working with [Dr. Paul Locke](https://publichealth.jhu.edu/faculty/430/paul-a-locke), and affiliated with the [JHU Toxicology Policy Program](https://www.jhutoxicologypolicyresearch.org/).

 My research interests include:
 <br />
 **Regulatory Science:** Bridging scientific advances and regulatory decision-making to accelerate the adoption of human-relevant, alternative methods to animal testing.
 <br />
-**Science Policy & Advocacy:** Translating technical evidence into actionable policy priorities through stakeholder engagement and policy communication.
+**Science Policy & Advocacy:** Translating technical evidence into actionable policy priorities through stakeholder engagement and scientific communication.

-Previously, I completed my ScM at Johns Hopkins University and earned my BS in Environmental Systems Engineering at Penn State.
+Previously, Yiguang earned his ScM in Environmental Health from Johns Hopkins Bloomberg School of Public Health and his BS in Environmental Systems Engineering from Pennsylvania State University.

-{% include_relative _includes/contact.md %}